 Actually, the baby stage can be a perfect time to visit the Big Apple.
 At this stage, they are still taking quite a few naps and it’s easy for them to nap on the go.
 It’s also typically a little simpler to keep them content before they really start moving around.
 So this is a nice age to get out and enjoy the city with minimal inconvenience.

 When we visited New York City with our young baby, we found that it was relatively easy to get around and see the sights, even with an infant along.

 Having such a young baby was actually great for this trip because he was content to nap and hang out in his baby carrier while we headed off to explore the city.

 Read further to find out tips to make your trip to New York city with your baby a success!

-New York City is probably not a place where you want to rent a car.
-It’s expensive, hard to find parking, and tricky to get around if you don’t know where you’re going.
+This is probably not a place where you want to rent a car given that it’s expensive, hard to find parking, and tricky to get around if you don’t know where you’re going.
 Luckily, the city has a very efficient public transportation system.

 One of the best ways to get around in New York City is by using the subway.
 It’s easy to use, can get you close to most of the popular destinations you’d want to see, and it is often a nicer option than sitting in traffic.
 And it’s the most cost-effective option.

 The subway system can be tricky to manage with a stroller because there are usually lots of stairs to navigate.
 If you’re going to be using the subway a lot, a baby carrier is a convenient way to transport your baby.